Non-Senate Search Guide: Creating the Search Plan

 Basic Qualifications

 The OFCCP, U.S, Department of Labor, requires that basic qualifications be established and listed for all academic positions.
 These requirements must be met at the time of application and are necessary for consideration as an applicant for the position.
 Each individual who applies for an academic position will be considered “unknown” until assessed by the Analyst or Chair for meeting the basic qualifications.
 The assessment will move the individual to the “qualified” or “unqualified” group.
-Only those individuals who meet the basic qualifications will be considered applicants according to the federal government.
+Only those individuals who meet the basic qualifications will be considered applicants.
 Individuals with incomplete applications should remain in the “unknown” category and should not be assessed for the basic qualifications.
 Individuals who do not meet the basic qualifications listed for the job should not be considered further and cannot be hired.

 Basic qualifications may only include the required degree (e.g., Bachelor's, Advanced degree, Master's, Doctoral), or enrollment in the required degree program.
 If stating anything other than advanced degree, the qualifications must include "or equivalent international degree."
 Fields and disciplines are not allowed in the basic qualifications.
 This applies to all degrees and programs.